diogotcorreia/master-thesis/docs/content/ch01-introduction.typ

 regards to exploitability, as the vulnerability can be quickly identified and fixed.

-Moreover, while this project is not directly related to sustainability, it will serve an important role in securing various Python applications that could be directly related to sustainability.
+Moreover, while this project is not directly related to sustainability, it serves an important role in securing various Python applications that could be directly related to sustainability.

 == Limitations

-This project is aimed at designing a tool that can identify code paths potentially vulnerable to class pollution.
+This project is aimed at identifying code paths potentially vulnerable to class pollution.
-It is, however, not aimed at identifying consequences of said pollution in specific programs, but only in general as a motivation for this work, as per @rq-causes-consequences[].
+It is, however, not aimed at identifying the concrete consequences of said pollution in specific programs, but only in general as a motivation for this work, as per @rq-causes-consequences[].

 == Contributions

-// TODO: go back to research questions, provide an answer
-// say which section it is discussed in

-This degree project provides three major contributions, related to each research question.
+This degree project provides three major contributions, each related to one of the research questions.

 Firstly, as part of @rq-causes-consequences[], a comprehensive list of dangerous constructs that can lead to class pollution